mohammedsohail-dev/SoftwareEngineeringProject/README.md

 The Recipe Manager website template used was from "open source - Xiaoying Riley at 3rd Wave Media" which was modified to our liking for the project

-The project used csv file as a database for easier transparency
+The project used csv (Comma Separated Values) file as a database for easier transparency